-Skip the take-out and make your own version of this popular sweet-and-savory Chinese-American dish.
-We've lightened our version up by giving the chicken a quick marinade in soy and honey instead of coating and deep-frying it as most restaurants do.
+This take on the popular sweet-and-savory Chinese-American dish skips the deep-frying, and instead gives the chicken a quick marinade in soy and honey.
 Steamed snow peas and brown rice round out the meal.

 Whisk 3 tablespoons soy sauce, 2 teaspoons sesame oil and the honey together in a medium bowl.
 Add the chicken, toss and marinate 20 minutes.